 Welcome to Maynooth University!
 We look forward to meeting you during your studies, whether that's online or in-person.

-Library staff will help you with any questions you have about getting started.
+Library staff will help you with any questions you have about accessing books and reading material.

 MU Library will be essential to you for: